2021 Food & Autumn Colours Tour of Kyushu, Japan

 A visit to Kyushu in autumn offers access to rich ceramic traditions, spectacular castles, and stunning natural environment ablaze in the colours of autumn.
 A fantastic time to learn about Japan’s history and culture though the lens of its food.
 The influence of Kyushu's long-standing connections with European and Asian traders will also be apparent in the food.

-The 2021 Food Tour of Japan in Autumn is perfect for those who like the outdoors and exploring by foot, for travellers keen to discover the Japan that lies beyond the big cities, and for both first-time and repeat visitors seeking a comprehensive introduction to the world of washoku – Japan’s famous UNESCO-listed food.
+The 2021 Food & Autumn Colours Tour of Kyushu, Japan is perfect for those who like the outdoors and exploring by foot, for travellers keen to discover the Japan that lies beyond the big cities, and for both first-time and repeat visitors seeking a comprehensive introduction to the world of washoku – Japan’s famous UNESCO-listed food.

 The tour starts and ends in Kyushu Island.
 We highly recommend you spend a few more days of your own before or after the group tour to discover endless attractions of Japan in other areas especially if you are the first-time visitors to this country.
 Journey to the East will be delighted to plan your private itinerary and provide information to suit your interests.